 A Galantas Gold Corporation wholly-owned subsidiary owns the freehold title to over 220 acres of land upon which the initial open-pit mine, processing plant, tailings facility and water clarification ponds are situated.
-The mine is now in the development stage with more than 2,000 metres of ore and waste development completed.
-The mine is planned to commence the production stage in early 2022, when the first stopes will be open on the Kearney vein.
+The mine is now in the development stage with more than 2,500 metres of ore and waste development completed.
+In July 2022, longhole drilling commenced to open the first series of stopes at the Kearney Vein, marking the start of the production process.

-Environmental protection is an important operating criteria for the mine.
-Development, health, safety and environment impact are continually controlled to comply with strict regulations.
+Environmental protection is an important operating criterion for the mine and is managed in compliance with all environmental regulations.
 This ensures that the impact on the environment is minimized, monitored and held below fixed parameters.
 There is routine monitoring of water, dust, and noise.
+Development, health, safety and environment impact are continually controlled to comply with strict UK mining regulations.

 The ore is transported to the processing plant, where it is crushed and milled to a fine powder, approximately 50% of which is less than 75µ.
 The milled material is pumped to the froth flotation circuit where, following the addition of specific reagents, the sulphide minerals are recovered in the float material (concentrate) using rougher, scavenger and cleaner cells.
 The non-sulphide material remaining after flotation – the tailings – is pumped to settling ponds, from which the supernatant water is returned to either the mine or the process plant for re-use.
 The concentrate is filtered through a plate filter press and the filter cake is contained in flexible intermediate bulk containers for shipment to the customer.

 Samples are taken at regular intervals to ensure the efficacy of the process and these are analyzed in the in-house laboratory.
 The results are backed up by regular checks using independent laboratories.